wdporter/acim/text/3-the-innocent-perception/index.md

 #### substituted

-5.&emsp;The mind can make the belief in separation very real and very fearful, and the belief in separation <em>is</em> the ‘devil’.
+5. The mind can make the belief in separation very real and very fearful, and the belief in separation <em>is</em> the ‘devil’.
 <sup>2</sup>The devil is powerful, active, destructive and clearly in opposition to God, because the devil literally denies God’s Fatherhood.
 <sup>3</sup>Look at your life and see what the devil has made.
 <sup>4</sup>But realise that the devil’s making will surely dissolve in the light of truth, because the-devil’s foundation is a lie.